-The HIV medical and support care services must be provided under specific HRSAdefined service categories.
+The HIV care services to be provided under HCP are HRSA-defined service categories.
 For a listing of HRSA service category definitions, and the specific services included in each category, please refer to the HRSA website at www.hab.hrsa.gov.
 Additional information can be found in the HCP and Budget Guidelines.